-It is part of the Company's corporate strategy to actively pursue the acquisition of exploration, development and production assets consistent with its acquisition and growth strategy.
-From time to time, the Company may also acquire securities of or other interests in companies with respect to which it may enter into acquisitions or other transactions.
-Acquisition transactions involve inherent risks, including but not limited to:
+As part of Company's corporate strategy, the Company actively seeks to acquire exploration, development, and production assets in line with its acquisition and growth strategy.
+From time to time, the Company may also acquire securities or other interests in companies, potentially leading to further acquisitions or transactions.
+These transactions and acquisitions involve inherent risks, including but not limited to:

-- Accurately assessing the value, strengths, weaknesses, contingent and other liabilities and potential profitability of acquisition candidates. - Ability to achieve identified and anticipated operating and financial synergies. - Unanticipated costs. - Diversion of management attention from existing business. - Potential loss of the Company's key employees or key employees of any business acquired. - Unanticipated changes in business, industry or general economic conditions that affect the assumptions underlying the acquisition; and - Decline in the value of acquired properties, companies, or securities.
+- accurately assessing the value, strengths, weaknesses, contingent and other liabilities and potential profitability of acquisition candidates; - ability to achieve identified and anticipated operating and financial synergies; - unanticipated costs; - diversion of management attention from existing business;

+- potential loss of the Company's key employees or key employees of any business acquired; - unanticipated changes in business, industry or general economic conditions that affect the assumptions underlying the acquisition; and - decline in the value of acquired properties, companies, or securities.

-Any one or more of these factors or other risks could cause the Company not to realize the anticipated benefits of an acquisition of properties or companies and could have a material adverse effect on its financial condition.
+Any of these factors or other risks could prevent the Company from realizing the anticipated benefits of an acquisition and may material adverse effect its financial condition.

-In addition, non-core assets may be periodically disposed of so the Company can focus its efforts and resources more efficiently.
-Depending on the state of the market for such non-core assets, certain non-core assets of the Company may realize less on disposition than their carrying value on the financial statements of the Company.
+Additionally, the Company may periodically dispose of non-core assets to focus its efforts and resources more efficiently.
+Depending on market conditions, these non-core assets may sell for less than their carrying value on the Company's financial statements.